 The presence of ice and water shields is crucial for preventing water infiltration during periods of heavy rain, snowmelt, or ice dams, which can lead to costly water damage and structural issues if left unchecked.

-The drip edge is a metal flashing installed along the edges of the roof to direct water away from the fascia and into the gutters.
+The drip edge is a metal flashing installed along the edges of the roofing system to direct water away from the fascia and into the gutters.
 It helps prevent water from pooling along the roofline and causing rot or water damage to the underlying materials.

 The drip edge is typically constructed from corrosion-resistant materials such as aluminum or galvanized steel, ensuring longevity and durability in various weather conditions.